Processing Kindle

 These tricks are important as it will spare your pant knees and shirts from developing rip holes by breaking the sticks there.

-If you harvest more popler or other dead standing than you need, stand it upright instead of laying it down to store; they will get less wet in heavy rain.
+If you harvest more dead standing than you need, stand it upright instead of laying it down to store; they will get less wet in heavy rain.

 Popular Posts